March 3, 2026

 Missive is a robust email management tool.
 It offers a variety of features such as collaboration, email delegation, and management of multiple email addresses.
 It is ideal for any small businesses needing to efficiently manage their email communications.

-You can easily manage emails with labels, assignments, and team inboxes all in a clean interface to is similar to a traditional email client UI.
+You can easily manage emails with labels, assignments, and team inboxes all in a clean interface that is similar to a traditional email client UI.
 Plus, you can add labels to the sidebar to quickly access communications depending on their status.

 With Missive's native app on multiple platforms, you can efficiently manage conversations in one place without switching between different apps.
-Plus, you can manage all your communication channels inside on inbox and share them all with your team.
+Plus, you can manage all your communication channels inside one inbox and share them all with your team.

 Missive offers support for various communication channels, including email, live chat, SMS, WhatsApp, Messenger, Instagram, and more.